trashbyte/Potassium/README.md

 **Don't**

+## Dependencies

+[LibGC](github.com/trashbyte/LibGC) (The VS solution includes the LibGC project, just clone the LibGC repo and fix the reference in the solution)

 ## Contributors

 You might want to wait until this project is a little more stable before jumping in.
 If you're still interested in working on it, send me an email at [github@trashbyte.io](mailto:github@trashbyte.io).
-Since the project is so disorganized right now, I need to make sure anyone working on in knows where I'm headed.
+Since the project is so disorganized right now, I need to make sure anyone working on it knows where I'm headed.
 Don't just make a pull request, I'm going to ignore it unless you've talked to me first.

 ## License